Rohit7Be/Go-tour-travel-landing-page/README.md

 <br> The agency name is Go-tour. <br> I thought of the name by myself.

 <br>
-Here is a screenshot of my project...<3
+Here is a glimpse of my project...<3
 <br>

 ![landingpage](https://github.com/user-attachments/assets/ed3faf63-333f-4686-8bdd-8d39a642fc16)